This post contains affiliate links. For more information, please read our disclosure policy.

 If you’re looking for some other place to stay during your travels other than a hotel, we have compiled the top four ideas for you!

-Hotels are, as we all know, can get really pricey and not all of us have spare cash to stay in one for a week during a budgeted trip.
+Hotels are, as we all know, can get really pricey, and not all of us have spare cash to stay in one for a week during a budgeted trip.
 Other than that, most travelers are often out and about exploring new destinations and would only need a place to crash for the night after a long day of walking.

 Ok, so where do we sleep tonight I hear you ask?
-Well, don’t you worry.
+Well, don’t worry.
 I’ve got you covered.
-Read on for four amazing alternatives that a both more cozy and cheaper than wasting another night in a hotel.
+Read on for four amazing alternatives that both more cozy and cheaper than wasting another night in a hotel.

 Table of Contents

 Top 4 Cheap Hotel Alternatives to Stay at During Your Travels

 No, not some kind of sofa-based watersport!
 Rather the so-called ‘icon of the sharing economy.’

 Launched in 2003, the online platform now claims to have around half a million active hosts and 15 million users.